mjwhite8119/wpilib-ws-robot-romi/README.md

 The source file is sharedmem.json in the home directory.
 Running the following command will regenerate the scripts `romi-shmem-buffer.js` and `firmware/shmem_buffer.h`.
 The generation script is `generate-buffer.js`.

     npm run-script gen-shmem

+The FIRMWARE_IDENT will change.
+The firmware and the nodejs server must show the same firmware identification number.
+To confirm this, look at the *Firmware Compatible* on the WebUI Romi page.

 ## **Introduction**
 This repository contains a reference implementation of a robot that can be controlled via the WPILib HALSim WebSocket extensions.
 The chassis and controller are based around the [Romi robot](https://www.pololu.com/category/202/romi-chassis-and-accessories) and associated [Control Board](https://www.pololu.com/product/3544) from Pololu.